reframe-hpc/reframe/docs/manpage.rst

    It may also have the form ``SYSNAME:PARTNAME``, in which case the configuration of system ``SYSNAME`` will be loaded, but as if it had ``PARTNAME`` as its sole partition.
    Of course, ``PARTNAME`` must be a valid partition of system ``SYSNAME``.
    If this option is not specified, ReFrame will try to pick the correct configuration entry automatically.
-   It does so by trying to match the hostname of the current machine again the hostname patterns defined in the :js:attr:`hostnames` system configuration parameter.
+   It does so by trying to match the hostname of the current machine again the hostname patterns defined in the :attr:`~config.systems.hostnames` system configuration parameter.
    The system with the first match becomes the current system.

    This option can also be set using the :envvar:`RFM_SYSTEM` environment variable.